C-Pol: Point charge perturbation scheme for mapping tensor moment surfaces: Supporting Information

 \section{Supporting Information}

 The supporting information has five sections: (i) The tracelessness conditions that should be satisfied by the polarizabilty tensors. (ii) Derivation of field and field-gradient tensors for different charge distributions. (iii) Properties of charge distributions which can be used to generalize the method to higher order gradients. (iv) Convergence tests of the polarizabilities with respect to the parameters of the reals-space grid based wavefunctions. (v) Polarizabilities (and symmetries) of all of the molecules considerd in this work.
 The python module and wrapper for GPAW, PySCF and NWChem is freely available \href{https://anoopanair.gitlab.io/hmpol-docs/index.html}{online}.
+The potential isosurfaces shown in Figure~\ref{fig:potsurf} are drawn using ChimeraX \cite{chimeraX}, and the molecules and axis are drawn in PyVista \cite{pyvista}.